Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

 The incidence rate of the hepatitis C virus is increasing among young injection drug users, with one 2011 study reporting 30.9% of young injection drug to be positive for HCV.28

-Sharing non-sterile needles to inject hydrocodone and HCPs increases one’s risk of contracting HCV – a chronic, infectious disease that can potentially lead to life-threatening bodily complications.
+Sharing non-sterile needles to inject hydrocodone and HCPs increases one’s risk of contracting HCV – a chronic, infectious disease that can potentially lead to life-threatening complications.

 In one study of 791 opioid abusers, young people ages 18-24 were much more likely than the general population to use dirty needles to inject opioids – putting this population at special risk for contracting HCV.29